Shout to the Lord (album): Making of the album

-Additionally, Darlene Zschech was not slated to be featured as worship leader on the project.
-Geoff Bullock had been worship pastor at HCLC for many years and his songs were well known around the world.
-However, only a few days before the live album recording, Geoff left the church and was no longer a part of the recording project.
-Darlene Zschech - who had served as Vocal Director and was a recognizable leader in the church's music department - was asked to step in as worship leader for the project.
-As a result, Darlene made history as the first female worship leader on a Hosanna!
+Additionally, Zschech was not slated to be featured as worship leader on the project.
+Bullock had been worship pastor at HCLC for many years and his songs were well known around the world.
+However, only a few days before the live album recording, Bullock left the church and was no longer a part of the recording project.
+Zschech - who had served as Vocal Director and was a recognizable leader in the church's music department - was asked to step in as worship leader for the project.
+As a result, she made history as the first female worship leader on a Hosanna!
 Music album.

-The style and sound of the album is heavily driven by both the vocal arrangements of Darlene and the Hillsong team, but also by the piano playing and musical direction of Russell Fragar.
-Russell served as Music Director/Pastor at Hillsong Church in the 1990s and early 2000s and was instrumental in developing the sound that would quickly become associated with Hillsong Music.
-Russell incorporated rhythms and harmonies that blended gospel with jazz, funk, rock and disco.
+The style and sound of the album is heavily driven by both the vocal arrangements of Zschech and the Hillsong team, but also by the piano playing and musical direction of Russell Fragar.
+Fragar served as Music Director/Pastor at Hillsong Church in the 1990s and early 2000s and was instrumental in developing the sound that would quickly become associated with Hillsong Music.
+Fragar incorporated rhythms and harmonies that blended gospel with jazz, funk, rock and disco.
 Among others, notable musicians on the album included Mark Gregory (trumpet), David Moyse (electric guitar), Ian Fisher (bass), Craig Gower (keys/vocals), and vocalists Lucy Fisher, Donia Gondjou (Makedonez), Lisa Young, Robert Eastwood, Scott Haslem and Steve McPherson.
 Steve McPherson is not listed in the liner notes on the U.S. release, however, his name is listed on the UK and Australian versions and his vocals can clearly be heard in certain tracks.

-Although Geoff Bullock did not take part in the actual album recording, it is evident that he would have been involved in the development process - as he only stepped down a few days prior to recording.
+Although Bullock did not take part in the actual album recording, it is evident that he would have been involved in the development process - as he only stepped down a few days prior to recording.
 The very fact that his songs were included on the album highlights how influential Bullock's songs and leadership were in the early days of Hillsong Music.